Eurodita Certification and Documentation Reference

 Certification documentation is a B2B sales asset, not a back-office artefact.
 Dealers integrate the pack into the customer-facing process:

-- Tender + quotation: FSC, PEFC and CE references are quoted in proposals, particularly for local-authority, architect-led and ESG-mandated procurement.
+- Tender + quotation: FSC and project documentation references are quoted in proposals, particularly for local-authority, architect-led and ESG-mandated procurement.

-- Marketing material: Dealer websites, brochures and social content reference Nordic spruce sourced from northern European forestry sourcing, CE/UKCA conformity and the 10-year structural warranty as trust signals.
+- Marketing material: Dealer websites, brochures and social content reference FSC-certified northern European spruce sourcing, destination-market documentation and the 10-year anti-rot warranty as trust signals.

-- End-customer handover: The pack is handed to the end-customer at delivery, becoming part of their permanent project and warranty file — a trust signal differentiating Eurodita-supplied dealers from import-trade competitors.
+- End-customer handover: The pack is handed to the end-customer at delivery, becoming part of their project and warranty file, a trust signal differentiating Eurodita-supplied dealers from import-trade competitors.

 - Building Control inspection files: UK Building Control surveyors increasingly request manufacturer documentation for engineered timber; dealers can present the Eurodita pack on demand.